Thymoglobulin Side Effects

 Generic Name: anti-thymocyte globulin (rabbit)

-Note: This document contains side effect information about anti-thymocyte globulin (rabbit).
-Some of the dosage forms listed on this page may not apply to the brand name Thymoglobulin.
+Note: This page contains side effects data for the generic drug anti-thymocyte globulin (rabbit).
+It is possible that some of the dosage forms included below may not apply to the brand name Thymoglobulin.

 For the Consumer